zackhanni/soundslikesoma/_services/04-rehearsal-studio.md

 - Have an engineer there to help you set up and stays with you the entire session to assist
 - Professionally recorded band practice - every instrument is properly tracked out into stems

 An engineer will always be there to help set up.
-Please call or text us ahead of time to let us know what equipment you need to have set up - stage mics, drums, amps, stands, etc.

 - - -

+Book a space to rehearse for your next big performance or just jam out in our live room for fun with friends. **Call or text us ahead of time** to let us know what equipment you need usu to have set up - stage mics, drums, amps, stands, etc.

 <div style="
   overflow: auto;